LailaSumiyaKhan/shopping-cart/README.md

 - Each product has `name`, `price` and a `button`.
 - When a product is in the main page `Add to cart button` is shown.
 - When a product is in cart list `Remove from cart button` is shown.
-- The cart button at the top right corner of the main page will show the amount of products currently in the cart and also total price.
+- The cart button at the top right corner of the main page will show the `amount of products` currently in the cart and also `total price`.
-- Products can be added and removed from cart.
+- Products can be `added` and `removed` from cart.
-- One product can be added to cart multiple times.
+- One product can be `added` to cart `multiple times`.

 # Technologies Used